““The most dangerous physicians are those who can act in perfect mimicry of the born physician.” Friedrich Nietzsche

 Call for Contributions:

-Send in your article, open question or until 1st of October.
+Send in your article or open question.
 Find more information here.
-Starting from the next issue we will also include a section where we will print letters to the editors and opinions, so feel free to tell us what you think.
+We also have a section where we will print letters to the editors and opinions, so feel free to tell us what you think.

 How to contribute

 Help us to spread the idea of honest science by contributing to our journal.
-You can submit Articles and Open Questions.
+You can submit Articles and Essays to our new section “Views on Life, the Universe, and Everything”.
 See “For Authors” for more details!
-Or comment on our articles, open questions or questions of the week.
+Or comment on our articles, open questions, Views on Life, the Universe, and Everything, or Questions of the Week.